luketjohnston/distance/readme.md

 # Goal-directed reinforcement learning

-The ultimate goal of this project is to develop a method of reinforcement learning with goals (where a goalsetter sets a goal, and then the agent tries to achieve that goal).
-The motivation for this is that goal-setting seems to me to be a better approximation of how humans think than current methods (which mostly fall into two broad categories - "reflex" learning, where a function approximator (i.e. neural network) learns how to map states to actions directly, and "tree search" methods, where a learned dynamics model is used to search the decision tree for the best actions).
-TODO cite a few examples and cite some exceptions.
-While humans certainly demonstrate both of these "reflex" and "tree search" capabilities, in my opinion, most higher-level thought takes the form of goal-setting and goal-pursuing.
-There are many other examples of goal-oriented reinforcement learning (cite examples), but my approach here is unique enough that I thought it worth exploring.
+The ultimate goal of this project is reinforcement learning with goals (where a goalsetter sets a goal, and then the agent tries to achieve that goal).
+The motivation for this is that goal-setting seems to me to be a better approximation of how humans think than the main alternatives, which mostly fall into two broad categories - "reflex" learning, where a function approximator (i.e. neural network) learns how to map states to actions directly, and "tree search" methods, where a learned dynamics model is used to search the decision tree for the best actions.
+For example, Q-learning [3] and Agent57 [5] are examples of "reflex" learning, while MuZero [4] is an example of "tree search" learning.

+While humans certainly demonstrate both of these "reflex" and "tree search" capabilities, in my opinion, most higher-level thought takes the form of goal-setting, goal-evaluating, and goal-pursuing.
+There are many other examples of goal-oriented reinforcement learning ([1], [2]), but my approach here is unique enough that I thought it worth exploring.

 ## Goal-pursuing